kznack/kznack/README.md

-- 👋 Hi, I’m @kznack
+- I'm kznack
-- 👀 I’m interested in badminton n games
+- My current intrests are badminton and games
-- 🌱 I’m currently learning basics
+- I’m currently learning basics of litreally everything
-- 💞️ I’m looking to collaborate, no idk what this means
-- 📫 How to reach me discord, kznack#6633
+- Reach me via discord, kznack#6633 or kznack

 <!---
 kznack/kznack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.